 In early 2018, more than 20 years after R.J.
 Reynolds Tobacco Co. closed the coal-fired plant, the 111,479-square-foot facility opened its doors, welcoming new tenants and providing a vibrant mix of office, retail, and gathering spaces.

 Hollow Shell to a Transformed Space

 Before development, the five-story structure was emptied of its original contents, such as giant steam-generating turbines, exposing its skeleton marked by cathedral-high windows and a maze of trusses.

-Once clean and ready for renovation, its revival depended on real estate and development partner Wexford Science + Technology’s robust vision of the structure’s potential—to serve as a magnet in the heart of the Innovation Quarter and downtown Winston-Salem.
+Once clean and ready for renovation, its revival depended on the vision of real estate and development partner Wexford Science + Technology.
+That vision?
+To turn the building into a magnet in the heart of the Innovation Quarter and downtown Winston-Salem.
 A magnet for ideas, for business, for collaboration and for nightlife. and create a space where ideas are born.
 To transform that vision into reality, Wexford called upon Winston-Salem architectural, planning and interior design firm Walter Robbs.

 Read the full story about Bailey Power Plant’s development and the many partners it took to bring it to this point.